jluastro/galaxia/README.rst

 as described below.

 You will now have a galaxia executable located in :code:`home/user/sw/bin/`.
-If this directory does now already exist in your PATH, then make sure to prepend it.
+If this directory does not already exist in your PATH, then make sure to prepend it.

 .. code-block:: bash